SystemsApproach/security/infra.rst

 to have a well-known public key and matching private key.

 Now consider the process of constructing a path to a particular prefix.
-The path consists of a set of ASes.
+The path consists of a set of ASs.
 For example, AS1, the origin AS, signs an announcement that says it is the origin for the prefix, using its private key.
 Furthermore, it includes the number of the target AS, AS2, to which it is sending the announcement, in the set of fields